mmikowski/mmikowski.github.io/_posts/2016-02-10-why-jquery.md

 client-side databases, event queues, etc. This is very similar to how PHP developers usually are less adept than C developers.

-However, there are great developers using PHP and jQuery and C. This language snobbery isn't unfounded but it is quite pronounced.
-I recently interviewed with a start-up CTO who dismissed everyone who wasn't using Python as a someone as a 'bad developer'.
-Of course, this near-sightedness only will hurt him, since he is openly hostile to any solution that doesn't involve his beloved language.
-Until someone writes a web browser with Python as it's embedded language, and a Database with native Python data structures, nobody's going to write a web app in Python end-to-end.
+However, there are great developers using PHP, jQuery *and* C. This language snobbery isn't unfounded but it is quite pronounced.
+I recently interviewed with a start-up CTO who dismissed everyone who wasn't using Python as a 'bad developer'.
+He was openly hostile to any solution to virtually anything non-Python.
+Unfortunately, until someone writes a web browser with embedded Python and a Database with native Python data structures nobody's going to write a web app in Python end-to-end.

 I chose to adopt JavaScript because Node.JS was the natural successor to mod\_perl for writing modular HP/HA web application servers.